11 Natural Solutions for Receding Gums: Top Remedies & Supplements

 Receding Gum Natural Remedies

-Gum recession occurs when the gums pull away from the teeth, exposing the root surface.
-If left untreated, this condition can lead to tooth sensitivity, decay, and even tooth loss.
+Gum recession is a dental condition where the gums pull away from the teeth, exposing more of the root.
+This can lead to tooth sensitivity, decay, and potentially tooth loss if not addressed properly.

 Natural Remedies for Gum Recession